Coal Guidelines and Policies

 This information is routinely used in consideration of coal applications.
 Since this policy was published in 1976, some acts, regulations and organizations referred to have been superseded or re-named.
 Text in square brackets is modified from the original to make the policy more meaningful in the current context.

-The complete Policy and a current map of coal categories are not available in electronic format.
+The complete Coal Development Policy with the map of coal categories is not available in electronic format.
 For the full Policy, please contact Coal and Mineral Development.

 Section 3.13.
 Classification of Lands for Coal Exploration and Development